-If you already have an existing WordPress site, you are able to import its content into your DreamPress site.
+If you already have an existing WordPress site on a One-Click Install, you are able to import its content into your DreamPress site.

 Importing to DreamPress as a test environment

 The following instructions help you create a safe copy of your DreamPress site for testing purposes, without affecting your existing one.
 For example, you can set up a new instance of DreamPress on a different domain and then import your existing WordPress site to it.
 Once you're finished testing, delete it to avoid extra costs.

 You can import a current WordPress install into a temporary DreamPress site.
 This allows you the ability to use the temporary domain as a testing environment before migrating to your actual site URL.
 View the following articles for details on how to create a DreamPress temporary domain:

 If you have no need for the testing environment, you can instead upgrade your WordPress install directly to DreamPress.
 Otherwise, proceed with the steps below to import into an existing DreamPress site.